STYLE SHEET

 • What governance structures are needed to review progress and identify any pivots you need to make?

-What this looks like at AirTree:
+What this looks like at Airtree:

-Our programs include Pioneers, Explorers and the Diversity Pledge, as well as internal practices around how we hire for our team, build an inclusive culture and develop talent during their AirTree journey.
+Our programs include Pioneers, Explorers and the Diversity Pledge, as well as internal practices around how we hire for our team, build an inclusive culture and develop talent during their Airtree journey.
 To underpin this, we also have a live dashboard of DEI data that anyone in the company can access (snapshot below) and make space for an intentional review of our progress.

 Don’t be the only one answering these questions.